awsdocs/amazon-route53-docs/doc_source/hosted-zone-private-considerations.md

 For more information, see [Updating DNS support for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating) in the *Amazon VPC User Guide*\.

 **Route 53 health checks**
-In a private hosted zone, you can associate Route 53 health checks only with failover, multivalue answer, and weighted records\.
+In a private hosted zone, you can associate Route 53 health checks only with failover, multivalue answer, weighted, latency and, geolocation records\.
 For information about associating health checks with failover records, see [Configuring failover in a private hosted zone](dns-failover-private-hosted-zones.md)\.

 **Supported routing policies for records in a private hosted zone**
 You can use the following routing policies when you create records in a private hosted zone: